One year. One hundred and twenty primary school students. One Thousand Words for belonging.

 What does it mean to belong?
 Are there different types of belonging?
 What is the difference between belonging and ‘fitting in’?
 What role does language play in a sense of belonging?

-Inspired by the 1000 WORDS FOR WEATHER project, Neela is back at Gearies Primary School working on a new multilingual arts project entitled 1000 WORDS FOR BELONGING.
-Over one year, all of the students in Year 6 will explore the concept of ‘belonging’ through playwrighting, poetry and visual art.
-The project will also be documented on instagram and through the creation of a new podcast.
+Inspired by the 1000 WORDS FOR WEATHER project, Neela went back to Gearies Primary School to work on a multilingual arts project entitled 1000 WORDS FOR BELONGING.
+Over one year, all of the students in Year 6 explored the concept of ‘belonging’ through playwrighting, poetry and visual art.
+The project has been documented on instagram and through the creation of a new (upcoming) podcast.
 The project’s four main strands are outlined below.

 Multilingual dictionary of belonging

 How many different words and phrases are there for belonging?
-Students have been busy creating their own multilingual dictionary of belonging.
-They have also been making plans for how best to share this dictionary with the world.
-Working with the legendary mosaic artist, Maud Milton, the dictionary will be embedded into a series of public mosaics.
-Students will engrave and stamp the words from their dictionary into tiles, creating a stunning legacy for the project around Gants Hill.
+The students created their own multilingual dictionary of belonging, collecting words and phrases from within the school community.
+They also made plans for how best to share this dictionary with the world.
+Working with the legendary mosaic artist, Maud Milton, the dictionary has been embedded into a series of public mosaics.
+Students engraved and stamped the words from their dictionary into tiles, creating a stunning legacy for the project around Gants Hill.
+You can see the first mosaic outside Gearies Primary School, the second mosaic at the entrance to Gants Hill Library, and the third mosaic is yet to find it’s forever home.
 Watch this space!

 Playwrighting